TensorWorks/PixelStreamingCloudGuide/Pixel Streaming on GCP (Linux).md

 This guide is made for a GCP Linux instance.

-If you're interested in running an GCP Linux instance, and connecting from a Linux machine, please see the [Pixel Streaming on GCP (Windows)](Pixel%20Streaming%20on%20GCP%20(Windows).md)
+If you're interested in running an GCP Windows instance, please see the [Pixel Streaming on GCP (Windows)](Pixel%20Streaming%20on%20GCP%20(Windows).md)

 Please check the [FAQ](FAQ.md) for extra information.